Pr1s0n3r627/The-Typer/README.md

 - **Missing Packages**: Make sure all necessary packages are installed using your system's package manager.

-If you continue to experience issues, please check the error messages for specific guidance or consult the documentation for your Linux distribution.
+If you continue to experience issues, please check the error messages for specific guidance or consult the documentation for your system.

 ## 🏁 Running the Auto-Typer